Daddoon/BlazorMobile/README.md

 If using this example the sample project, clicking on the **Alert Me** button on the **Counter page** should show you the **native device alert**, with the given parameters, and showing you the **current detected device runtime platform**, like iOS or Android.

-## Communication between Blazor & Xamarin.Forms
+## Communication between Blazor & Native

-In order to communicate from Blazor to Xamarin you need to do some few steps, as JIT is disabled on AOT environment like Blazor.
-Here is a simple example to Display a Xamarin.Forms alert from Blazor.

-**In your shared project for Blazor & Xamarin**, create an interface in an Interfaces folder, and add the ProxyInterface attribute on it.
-Assuming a **IXamarinBridge** interface class, present on the **BlazorMobile.Sample.Common project**.

-Your file could look like this:
+**In the project shared between Blazor & Xamarin**, formerly **YourAppName.Common** create an interface, and add the **[ProxyInterface]** attribute on top of it.
+Assuming using the sample **IXamarinBridge** interface, present by default on YourAppName.Common project, your interface may look like this:

 ```csharp
 using BlazorMobile.Common.Attributes;